electron-userland/electron-webpack/docs/en/dependency-management.md

 ### Installing Native Node Modules

 When using native node modules, those written in C/C++, we need to ensure they are built against `electron`'s packaged `node` version.
-We can use [`electron-rebuild`](https://github.com/electron/electron-rebuild) to rebuild any modules causing conflicts.
+We can use [`electron-rebuild`](https://github.com/electron/electron-rebuild) to rebuild any modules causing conflicts during development.

 If you do expect to use native node modules, it is highly recommened to use [`electron-builder`](https://github.com/electron-userland/electron-builder) for your build tool as it handles these conflicts for you during the build step.